 Northern Pantanal: Jaguars & Ocelots

 If your quest is to experience the world’s rarest wildlife, Arcana Mundi is the place to begin.
 In Brazil’s Pantanal, the Jaguar Zone discovered by our scientific advisor is considered the best place on Earth for photographing those big cats.
 Our Jaguar Extreme explores the zone in depth.
-Fixed departures are based at the Jaguar Retreat while private departures are based at the Jaguar Flotel.
-The tour begins and ends with a night at the SouthWild Pantanal Lodge — its Ocelot Tower is the best attraction of any lodge on the entire Transpantaneira Road.
+Fixed departures are based at the Jaguar Retreat, while private departures are based at the Jaguar Flotel.
+All tours begin and end with a night at the SouthWild Pantanal Lodge — its Ocelot Tower is the best attraction of any lodge on the entire Transpantaneira Road.
 For the most discerning and demanding photographers, willing to pay the price for a totally private experience with all of the top, most spectacular, most iconic mammals of tropical South America, Jaguar Lake is the ultimate Jaguar experience.
 For a short introduction to the wildlife of the Northern Pantanal, try our Pantanal Explorer.

 You also can extend your Jaguar Extreme with our Southern Pantanal tour.
 It offers the best chance to see Giant Anteaters.
 As well, a vast sinkhole falls precipitously into the Earth, holding within it a galaxy of Red-and-Green Macaws that live in the cavities of the pink sandstone walls.
 Nearby, the crystalline waters of the Río da Prata abound with colorful fish, creating a remarkable snorkeling experience.

 Amazon Rainforest: Pink Dolphins, Harpy Eagles, White Uakaris & Golden-backed Uakaris